 Whilst air source heat pumps are currently dominant, sales have stagnated and there is increasing appetite for ground source heat pumps to reclaim their position as the most popular variant.
 Government has recognised the ground arrays represent key strategic infrastructure which provide a long-lasting legacy for the subsidy spend.
 Better still, each installation is unobtrusive so there is no sensitivity around the mass deployment of ground source heat pumps.
 Unlike wind, or solar PV, or, for that matter, air source heat pumps, there is simply nothing that can spoil the landscape.

 And if you want one final benefit, the coolth in the earth during the summer months will allow the dwelling to be passively cooled.
-Yes, you will need to fit radiators incorporating fan coils but it will be possible to take a few degrees off room temperatures for the cost of running a circulation pump.
+You will need to fit radiators incorporating fan coils but it will be possible to take a few degrees off room temperatures for the cost of running a circulation pump.
 In reality, some of these costs will actually be recovered during the winter as the summer heat rejected into the ground will bolster heating efficiency and reduce running costs.

 In summary, air source heat pumps really can’t stack up as an alternative to their less expensive, more efficient, more reliable and durable cousin and the real question is the timescale for gas boilers to submit too.